 The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
 Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.

 In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur:

 We also agree to the Individual Redress Principle, which requires that individuals have a right to pursue legally enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors.

-We send out various emails to members/donors who interact with the Website, such as emails about new opportunities, donation acknowledgments, membership notifications, or special events.
-Members that register with the Website, and donors that make contributions will automatically be subscribed to receive certain emails.
-Aside from those registering with the Website, you must opt in to receive additional marketing emails.
+We send out various emails to members, donors, and affiliated persons who interact with the Site.
+Examples of these emails are new opportunities, donation acknowledgments, membership notifications, or special events.
+Members that register for Youth on Course and donors that make contributions will automatically be subscribed to receive certain emails.
+Aside from those registering with the Site, you must opt in to receive additional marketing emails.

 All emails contain an unsubscribe option which you can follow at any point if you wish to stop receiving some, or all, emails.
 If you have received our emails mistakenly; or wish to stop receiving them, you can also contact us at email@example.com and we will remove you from our list.

 The CAN-SPAM Act is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have emails stopped from being sent to them, and spells out tough penalties for violations.

 We collect your email address in order to: